unosquare/unosquare.github.io/_posts/2019-10-25-uno-material-ui-global-snackbar.md

 We have published a library called _uno-material-ui_, which you can find at: https://github.com/unosquare/uno-material-ui.
 As you may noticed, this is assuming you are working with **Material-UI**.
 If you don't know it, please take a look at it: https://material-ui.com/

-And you can immediately start using it in your project the traditional:
+And you can immediately start using it in your project with the traditional:
 > npm i uno-material-ui

 But I really want to focus on one of those components: the **GlobalSnackbar**.